jaredpalmer/after.js/README.md

 > This is a work in progress.
 Checkout [issues](https://github.com/jaredpalmer/after.js/issues) to see what's coming.
 Still need to add HMR and overridable documents.

+## Project Goals / Philosophy / Requirements

+Next.js is awesome.
+However, it's routing system isn't.
+React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:

+- Routes are just component and don't / should not have literally anything to do with folder structure.
+Static route configs are fine.
+- Next.js's `getInitialProps` was a good idea.
+However, blocking route transitions and render isn't for me.
+Loading states should be available on every client transition after the first render.
+- Plugins and middleware.
+Route-based transitions / analytics / data loading / preloading etc. , should either come for free or be trivial to implement on your own.
+- Must work well with TypeScript
+- Generally, everything should come with the battery pack included, but be overridable.

 ## Getting Started

 ```bash